Domestic abuse: Victim says sentence is 'slap on the wrist'

 "I remember my head being bashed off the toilet cistern," she said.

-"I had already been concussed at this stage, screaming for my son."
+"I had already been concussed at this stage, screaming for my son.

 "I remember being hit on the head with a hurley stick... everything went black."